revk/SolarSystem/README.md

 ## Back end management cloud system

 Cloud back end for management of devices without the need for on-site controller.
+Runs on linux with mariadb and apache.

 ![Access](https://user-images.githubusercontent.com/996983/119697498-26a1e900-be48-11eb-8498-32d888ed1305.png)